flybywiresim/docs/docs/pilots-corner/beginner-guide/appendix-a.md

     These demerits coincidentally describe the counter benefits of having an AFT favored load.

-For a single-aisle aircraft like the A32NX there is virtually no effect of CG position on fuel consumption.
+For a single-aisle aircraft like the A32NX there is virtually no effect of CG position on fuel consumption. ==Having an AFT favored load does provide better takeoff / landing performance.==

-!!! tip ""
-    Having an AFT favored load does provide better takeoff / landing performance.